Heritage & Culture

 Wander around and explore Bisbee, a mile-high city located in the Mule Mountains of Southern Arizona.
 Once a bustling mining town, the downtown area now consists of shops, restaurants, and inns maintaining a turn-of-the-century feel.

 Stop for lunch at the Copper Queen Hotel in Bisbee.
-Experience the way a real meal should taste-from homemade pastas to freshly prepared desserts.
+Experience the way a real meal should taste from homemade plates of pasta to freshly prepared desserts.
 The chef believes that "any meal worth eating is a meal worth taking the time to prepare."
 His recipes range from traditional French to Southwest and Continental cuisine.

 Explore the past in Tombstone, Arizona, where the discovery of silver was just the beginning.
 It was also home for celebrated Old Westerners such as Wyatt Earp, Doc Holliday, and the Clanton and McLaury families-infamous for their legendary gunfight at the OK Corral.
-Don't miss Boothill Graveyard, Bird Cage Theatre, OK Corral, and the Tombstone Courthouse.
+Don't miss Boothill Graveyard, Bird Cage Theatre, OK Corral, and the Tombstone Courthouse State Historic Park.

 Discover the Spanish history of the American Southwest along the Juan Bautista de Anza National Historic Trail.
 Southern Arizona is the gateway to this 1,210-mile trail that commemorates the route followed in 1775-76 by Spanish commander Juan Bautista de Anza ll, who led a party of more than 200 colonists on an expedition from Mexico to found a new presidio and mission near the San Francisco Bay.